eragnms/pythontemplate/README.rst

 A project to be used as a template for python projects.

+Keep install_requires in setup.py updated with required packages.
+Do not touch requirements.txt.

 The script can be invoked by:
 - cd into the directory /pythontemplate and execute